Bad Boy Records: Life after the Notorious B.I.G. and rebuilding the label

 In the years to follow, Bad Boy saw a commercial decline.
-In 1999, Mase became religious and abruptly retired from the business, leaving a serious dent in the company, especially since his 2nd album had just been released.
-Bad Boy found some success with Shyne, a young rapper from Brooklyn, who garnered generally mixed reviews for his deep voice and slow flow—which many considered to be too reminiscent to, and perhaps a rip-off of The Notorious B.I.G., meanwhile, Combs' later albums failed to generate the same kind of acclaim that his debut had.
-In an attempt to further market himself, he underwent several name changes; from "Puff Daddy" to "Puffy" to "P. Diddy", to simply just "Diddy" then shortly Diddy- Dirty Money".
-But with the split of the group he abruptly returned to "Diddy".
+In 1999, Mase became religious and abruptly retired from the business, leaving a serious dent in the company, especially since his second album had just been released.
+Bad Boy found some success with Shyne, a young rapper from Brooklyn, who received generally mixed reviews for his deep voice and slow flow—which many considered to be too reminiscent to, and perhaps a rip-off of the Notorious B.I.G., meanwhile, Combs's later albums failed to generate the same kind of acclaim that his debut had.

+In an attempt to further market himself, he underwent several name changes; from "Puff Daddy" to "Puffy" to "P. Diddy", to simply just "Diddy" then shortly "Diddy- Dirty Money".
+But with the split of the group, he abruptly returned to "Diddy".

+In June 1999, it was reported that Clive Davis and Arista had given Combs a $50 million advance on future earnings in 1998, but Bad Boy only generated around $30 million in 1999.